istio/istio.io/content/en/blog/2022/istioctl-proxy/index.md

 {{< /text >}}

 Before we can use it, however, we need to expose it outside of the external cluster.
-There are many ways to do that, depending on the the deployment environment.
+There are many ways to do that, depending on the deployment environment.
 In our setup, we have an ingress gateway running on the external cluster, so we could update it to also expose port 9090, update the associated virtual service to direct port 9090 requests to the proxy service, and then configure `istioctl` to use the gateway address for the proxy service.
 This would be a "proper" approach.